startappdev/android-job/README.md

 ## Google Play Services

 This library does **not** automatically bundle the Google Play Services, because the dependency is really heavy and not all apps want to include them.
-That's why you need to add the dependency manually, if you want that the library uses the `GcmNetworkManager` on Android 4.
+That's why you need to add the dependency manually.
 ```groovy
 dependencies {
     compile "com.google.android.gms:play-services-gcm:latest_version"